 To Lever or Not to Lever?

 One of the most noticeable, and possibly most disorienting, changes in toaster design has been the addition of leverless technology.
-Leverless models don't have the familiar push down handle that lowers toast into the heating chamber.
+Leverless models don't have the familiar push-down handle that lowers toast into the heating chamber.
 Instead, at the push of a button, an electric motor slowly lowers the toast and engages the toasting cage.
 While this technology brought up sentimental images of Han Solo being lowered into the carbonite freezing cell, our testers were initially somewhat put off.
 This is most likely a common reaction as adding all of those moving parts seems like an unnecessary complication to what is quite a simple process.

 However, this technology did eventually endear itself to us.
 It allows for some nice features that levers just can't offer.
 The Breville Die-Cast includes a 'lift to look' function.
 At the push of a button the toast quickly rises up to let you peek at how done it is, and then quickly lowers back down again, all without interrupting the cycle.
 Doing the same thing in a levered model would require completely canceling the cycle to take a look, and then having to adjust the settings to make sure you don't burn the toast on the second go around.
 We also didn't experience many complications arising from this additional technology.
 There was a single incident where a pop-tart got caught and the motor slowly turned it into an accordion as we watched helplessly from the sidelines.
 However, try as we might we were not able to recreate this catastrophe.
-Also, without the lever, you can't push the toast up that extra half inch to grab it, but this is really only an issue for particularly short items, and we had no problems getting even small english muffins out of these models.
-So if you've found a leverless model that fits all of your needs but you are slightly wary of the seemingly extraneous technology, we don't see any harm in your embracing the future.
+Also, without the lever, you can't push the toast up that extra half-inch to grab it, but this is really only an issue for particularly short items, and we had no problems getting even small English muffins out of these models.
+So if you've found a leverless model that fits all of your needs but you're slightly wary of the seemingly extraneous technology, we don't see any harm in your embracing the future.
 Tony Stark would be proud.

 Types of Toasters

-In this review we solely tested traditional models.
+In this review, we solely tested traditional models.
 These toasters utilize the classic slot design and specialize in toasting flat items like bread slices and frozen waffles.

 Toaster ovens occupy a mid-range, both in function and in price, between traditional toasters and conventional ovens.
 They can make decent toast, but not quite as well or as quickly as traditional models.
 They can handle most of the baking, broiling, and roasting duties of a larger conventional oven, but can't fit as much inside.
 One area where they really shine is bagels.
 Their broiling and/or bagel functions can reach coffeehouse level perfection and far outstrip those made by most traditional models The Smeg being the exception).
-If you tend to cook smaller meals in your oven and want a more convenient and energy efficient device, or want some fantastic bagels, check out our toaster oven review.
+If you tend to cook smaller meals in your oven and want a more convenient and energy-efficient device, or want some fantastic bagels, check out our toaster oven review.